-When Sunde started working with Jon Fosse’s text NIGHT SINGS ITS SONG in 2003, she realized that in order to direct it for a New York audience, she needed to translate the play herself.
 It was a long and challenging process, but a fruitful one.
-It became clear that there was a lack of awareness about the need for theatrical translations into American English.
-Together with dramaturg/director Marie-Louise Miller, she started the Translation Think Tank as an arm of Theatre without Borders to advocate for the “art of translation” in venues around the country.
+It became clear that there was a lack of awareness about the need for theatrical translations into American-English.
+Together with artist/dramaturg Marie-Louise Miller, she started the Translation Think Tank as an arm of Theatre without Borders to advocate for the “art of translation” in venues around the country.

-In order to produce Jon Fosse’s texts, Sunde teamed up with Norwegian actor Anna Gutto and together they created Oslo Elsewhere in 2004.
+In order to produce Jon Fosse’s plays, Sunde teamed up with Norwegian actor Anna Gutto (now also a filmmaker) and together they created Oslo Elsewhere in 2004.
 Oslo Elsewhere’s mission was to bring the most innovative plays and ideas about contemporary theater from Norway to the United States, and vice versa.

 Sunde and Gutto were passionate about developing new translations to their fullest potential and producing bold, relevant, fiercely theatrical plays; plays with space, plays with a pulse, plays that challenge our sensibilities and provoke our audience beyond the everyday.
 From 2004-2008, Oslo Elsewhere produced three major projects at 59E59 Theaters and 45 Bleecker and has continued to be active in commissioning translations on a small scale since then.
-To date, Sunde has translated six Fosse plays and a few other works by Norwegian writers.
-DEATHVARIATIONS and SA KA LA are published by PAJ.
+To date, Sunde has translated six Fosse plays and a handful of other works by Norwegian writers.
+DEATHVARIATIONS and SA KA LA are published by PAJ, and an excerpt of NIGHT SINGS ITS SONGS IS AVAILABLE is available through Words Without Borders.

 “In translating plays there are always things that are ‘untranslatable’.
 That is the challenge.
 Plays are meant to be experienced live, one cannot simply translate text; one must translate the action that lies underneath the text.
 Action will always be cultural.
 So will subtleties and humor.
 Therefore, it is imperative to translate specifically for the culture that one is working in and to translate specifically for production.” –SCS